yingweiwo

 Toxicity Summary

-Arsenic and its metabolites disrupt ATP production through several mechanisms.
-At the level of the citric acid cycle, arsenic inhibits pyruvate dehydrogenase and by competing with phosphate it uncouples oxidative phosphorylation, thus inhibiting energy-linked reduction of NAD+, mitochondrial respiration, and ATP synthesis.
-Hydrogen peroxide production is also increased, which might form reactive oxygen species and oxidative stress.
-Arsenic's carginogenicity is influenced by the arsenical binding of tubulin, which results in aneuploidy, polyploidy and mitotic arrests.
-The binding of other arsenic protein targets may also cause altered DNA repair enzyme activity, altered DNA methylation patterns and cell proliferation.
-(T1, A17)
+Arsenic and its metabolites interfere with ATP production through multiple mechanisms.
+In the citric acid cycle, arsenic inhibits pyruvate dehydrogenase and uncouples oxidative phosphorylation by competing with phosphate, thereby inhibiting energy-related NAD+ reduction, mitochondrial respiration, and ATP synthesis.
+Increased hydrogen peroxide production may also lead to reactive oxygen species (ROS) generation and oxidative stress.
+Arsenic's carcinogenicity is influenced by its binding to tubulin, resulting in aneuploidy, polyploidy, and mitotic arrest.
+Arsenic binding to other protein targets may also lead to altered DNA repair enzyme activity, altered DNA methylation patterns, and cell proliferation.
+(T1, A17) Protein Binding This pharmacokinetic property was not investigated in this study.

 References